 The tight-knit Romanov family lived peacefully at Tsarskoe Palace until Nicholas II generated increasing public hostility during World War I. In March of 1917 as soldiers launched a mutiny and began seizing royal property, Nicholas II agreed to abdicate the throne in hopes of preventing a Russian civil war.
 Anastasia and her family were then exiled to the Ural Mountains and placed under house arrest.

 Unfortunately, a civil war could not be prevented.
-On July 16, 1918, as Bolsheviks led by Vladmir Lenin fought to replace imperial rule with a new Communist regime, the Romanov family was awoken in the middle of the night and told to get dressed.
+On the night of July 16-17, 1918, as Bolsheviks led by Vladimir Lenin fought to replace imperial rule with a new Communist regime, the Romanov family was awoken and told to get dressed.
 On orders of the Supreme Soviet council of Russia, Yakov Yurovsky, commandant of the Special House of Purpose, led Anastasia and her family down to a basement under the pretext that they were being protected from the impending chaos of advancing counterrevolutionaries.
-The family was met by a group of executioners, who opened fired on Anastasia, her parents and siblings, a few of the family's remaining servants and Anastasia's pet dog.
+The family was met by a group of executioners, who opened fire on Anastasia, her parents and siblings, a few of the family's remaining servants and Anastasia's pet dog.
 The Romanov legacy seemed to have been silenced forever in that cold basement in Yekaterinburg, Russia.

 In the years following the Romanovs' murders, speculation arose as to whether Anastasia and her brother might have survived the execution.
 Rumors circulated that they were shielded from the bullets by family jewels that had been sewn into their clothing for safekeeping.